swat-ds/datasets/manumissions/README.md

 `0_combined-swarthmore-manumissions-by-name-cleaned.csv` consists of all manumissions data, combined and cleaned using OpenRefine in 2023-2024.

 `0_raw-swarthmore-manumissions-by-name-combined.csv` consists of all manumissions data, combined, as transcribed in summer 2022.
+An additional 35 manumissions were added in 2024.

 The remaining files are separate CSVs with manumissions data as transcribed from each individual volume or folder.